 - Allow the coupons to be shared.
 It’s up to you to decide whether you need to just have a code to get the offer, a funny catchphrase, the physical coupon, an email forwarded from a friend, etc. But try to reduce as much friction as possible so that your potential customer will get the special they came in for.
 Making a happy customer on the first trip can go a long way in retaining them for many return visits.

 So, are you ready?
 Do you want to have more cars rolling into your service bays?
-Coupon advertising is a proven auto repair shop marketing tactic that increases your profit.
-Contact us and we can help you decide which offer will be most profitable for your auto repair shop.
+Coupon advertising is a proven auto repair shop marketing tactic that increases your profits.